xiang-ji-ncsu/xiang-ji-ncsu.github.io/Publication/index.markdown

 I did my undergraduate thesis in this lab.
 Part of the work I did was to find a good doping location for SPP source design.
 The idea was to imbed light source inside a plasmon waveguide.
 You could find details in this published [paper](https://github.com/xiang-ji-ncsu/xiang-ji-ncsu.github.io/raw/27914ae129b83c237d03d68fec002646d1163f69/Publication/Effect%20of%20dipole%20location%20on%20profile%20properties%20of%20symmetric%20surface%20plasmon%20polariton%20mode%20in%20Au-Al2O3-Au%20waveguide.pdf) which I co-authored.

+*All of the files in this page are copyrighted .
+They are provided for your convenience, yet you may download them only if you are entitled to do so by your arrangements with various publishers.

+**Copyright statement copied from Dr. Jiasen Zhang's webpage.